MishaYanov/MyPython/MapAPP/readme.txt

 The map features 2 layers:
   A colorful polygon describing the population in every country by 4 colors: red orange yellow and green.
   Positions for all the volcanos, their name and the height of the volcano.
+To run the python code for the map: pip install folium pip install pandas pip install openpyxl